-As Lot 1 site forms part of the overall SSD 9522 site which is controlled by Frasers Property Industrial and Altis Property Partners, the Draft Structure Plan would result in around 29ha, or 15%, of the overall 118 hectare site which Lot 1 forms a part of as being unsuited for industrial development.
-In the case of Lot 1, there is almost no land on Lot 1 for which employment-generating development could then be undertaken under WSEA SEPP.
-It is estimated that up to 100 equivalent full time jobs could be lost on this overall SSD 9522 site as a result.
+As Lot 22 site forms part of the overall SSD 9522 site which is controlled by Frasers Property Industrial and Altis Property Partners, the Draft Structure Plan would result in around 29ha, or 15%, of the overall 118 hectare site which Lot 22 forms a part of as being unsuited for industrial development.
+In the case of Lot 22, this will result in around 50% of the Lot being unsuited for industrial development.
+It is estimated that up to 1,000 equivalent full time jobs could be lost on this overall SSD 9522 site as a result.
 This conflicts with the Greater Sydney Commission's views for the preservation of industrial lands within Western Sydney.